Why Paging Remains at the Core of Healthcare Communications

 Many healthcare systems today integrate pagers into their workflows and secure communications along with smartphones.

-Spok Mobile® is an intuitive secure texting app that links to a powerful communication system.
+Spok Mobile® is an intuitive secure messaging app that links to a powerful clinical communication platform.
 You can access your hospital’s full directory of accurate contact information; send secure text messages, images, and videos to smartphones and other devices; and ensure critical communications are logged—all with security, traceability, and reliability in mind.

 Smartphones can work together with pagers.
 When hospitals evaluate communication technology, finding a partner that offers the ability to send messages to a variety of devices is key.